This page describes how to specify conditions for alerting policies.

-Click the Find resource type and metric field to bring up a drop-down list of available resource types and metrics, and then select the resource type that you want to monitor:
+Click the Find resource type and metric field to bring up a drop-down list of available resource types and metrics.

 After you select the resource type and metric, this page expands to display a chart and to provide fine-grained control for your alerting condition.
 See Configuring a target metric for details on the new options.
 For additional information:

 - See Using custom metrics for details on how to create your own custom metrics.

 - See Overview of logs-based metrics for details on how to create metrics based on the content of log entries.